 - fluent, comprehending readers with a love of books;

 - fluent mathematicians, with a confidence in problem solving and reasoning;

 - clear and engaging writers who can communicate their thoughts and feelings; and

 All of this begins in EYFS, which is the foundation.

-Our Curriculum meets the aims of The National Curriculum of England and Wales and we have carefully sequenced learning in each subject so that every child at Eleanor Palmer builds knowledge lesson on lesson, term on term and year on year until they leave us at the end of Year 6.
-Our Subject Verticals show how this progression is planned and how connections are made.
+Our Curriculum meets the aims of The National Curriculum of England and Wales and we have sequenced learning in each subject so that every child at Eleanor Palmer builds knowledge lesson on lesson, term on term and year on year until they leave us at the end of Year 6.
+Our Subject Verticals show how this progression of knowledge is planned and how connections are made.